sumitpore/next-js-starter/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a starter template for ReactJS + NextJS + Tailwind + PropTypes + Reducer + ESLint + Prettier.

+Slices are the objects that return reducers as well as actions.